 Other best sellers are Baby Swiss, Colby, Pepper Jack and Cheddar Cheese.
 We sell our cheddar cheeses at many stages of aging – our Jersey Girl is about four to six months old, Red Barn Cheddar is nine months to about a year old, Toreador Cheddar is 15 months to 18 months old, and our Two-Year Cheddar is (obviously!) two years plus old.
 We also make Oak Barrel Smoked Cheddar, using the wood from barrels used to age Jim Beam whiskey and AppleWood Smoked Cheddar.

 Our newest cheese (first batch made last summer) is Gouda – a softer, milder cheese that is great for a snack, but melts really well on sandwiches and omelets.
 We started producing a Maple Wood Smoked Gouda late last year, also.
 Look for a few sandwiches at Young’s featuring Gouda later this year – as we get enough produced to supply our needs.

-We plan to produce about 60,000 pounds of cheese this year – to accommodate our current sales and what we anticipate needing for our newest venture – Young’s on the Moove – our mobile food trailer featuring deep fried breaded cheddar curds and panini style grilled cheese sandwiches (and of course, Young’s homemade ice cream).
+We plan to produce at least 60,000 pounds of cheese each year – to accommodate our current sales and what we anticipate needing for our newest venture – Young’s on the Moove – our mobile food trailer featuring deep fried breaded cheddar curds and panini style grilled cheese sandwiches (and of course, Young’s homemade ice cream).